Concubinage: Etymology and usage

 Concubinage emerged as an English term in the late 14th century to mean the "state of being a concubine; act or practice of cohabiting in intimacy without legal marriage", and was derived from Latin by means of Old French, where the term may in turn have been derived from the Latin concubinatus, an institution in ancient Rome that meant "a permanent cohabitation between persons to whose marriage there were no legal obstacles".
 It has also been described more plainly as a long-term sexual relationship between a man and a woman who are not legally married.
 In pre-modern to modern law, concubinage has been used in certain jurisdictions to describe cohabitation, and in France, was formalized in 1999 as the French equivalent of a civil union.
 The US legal system also used to use the term in reference to cohabitation, but the term never evolved further and is now considered outdated.
+In Switzerland, the term is still used as of 2025 for a legal status of cohabitation without marriage.